 We carry out road resurfacing in Suffolk to maintain the public highway.

 This improves the long term condition of roads, and means we don't have to spend as much time on smaller repairs, such as filling in potholes.

 How road resurfacing may affect you

-Advance notice boards will be displayed on site showing the date(s) of proposed works.
+Advance notice boards will be displayed on site showing the date(s) of the proposed works.

 - before the start time of the works parked vehicles should be removed from the road